JeffreyXBao/TKN/README.md

 ## Why?

-The goal of this project is to use adapt transformers to be usable for time series analysis.
-Specifically, this design allows for prediction of the future with a mean and variance estimate.
+The goal of this project is to adapt transformers to be usable for time series analysis.
+Specifically, this design allows for prediction of non-deterministic events with a mean and variance estimate.

 ## Examples